Vivek-04022001/documentation/docs/classic-ui/csrf.md

 ```

 Disabling all CSRF protection for the whole Plone instance is possible by starting Plone with the environment variable `PLONE_CSRF_DISABLED=true` set.
-This is not recommended but can be handy temporarily in special situations.
+This isn't recommended but can be handy temporarily in special situations.

 ## Further reading